 Talent removing the excess water from the forceps edge with a piece of filter paper.

-With an eyelash in one hand and the forceps in the other hand, gently lower approximately two-thirds of the formvar-coated slot grid into the water of the knife boat [1].
+Using forceps, gently lower approximately two-thirds of the formvar-coated slot grid into the water of the knife boat [1].
 Ensure that the formvar side is facing down, and the long right-hand edge of the slot is at the surface of the water and parallel to the water's edge [2].

 Talent lowering approximately two-thirds of the formvar-coated slot grid into the water of the knife boat with an eyelash in one hand and the forceps in the other hand.